KlausSchwarz/pdsnd_github/README.md

 Bike Share / Git Project

 ### Description
-Demonstrate the capabilities of working w/ Git on the example of the previous bike share Python code
+Demonstrate the capabilities of working w/ Git on the example of the previous bike share Python code.
+First additional change (here to readme.md)

 ### Files used
 bikeshare.py